ablanco1950/Fracture.v1i_Reduced_SVR/README.md

 Requirements:

-It is required to have at least 36Gb of hard disk space and a computer with a RAM of around 16Gb of RAM is advisable since the process consumes a lot of these resources.
+It is required to have at least 36Gb of hard disk space and a computer with a RAM of around 16Gb of RAM is advisable, since the process consumes a lot of these resources.

 In case any of the necessary packages are not found, they can all be installed with a simple pip